-Anyone who’s ever experienced back pain knows how deeply it can upset the rhythm and quality of everyday life.
-When back pain radiates to the leg — which is called sciatica — the misery is compounded.
+November 5, 2020: Anyone who’s ever had back pain knows how deeply it can upset the rhythm and quality of life.
+When back pain radiates to the leg — which is called sciatica — the misery grows.

 Almost a third of people with back pain experience sciatica, which can resolve on its own before too long.
 But not always.
-That’s where a trip to the doctor typically comes in, with discussions of relief options that, in severe cases, can even involve surgery.
+That’s where a trip to the doctor and discussions of relief options like surgery typically come in.

-Julie Fritz, a physical therapist and researcher, set out to discover whether doctors’ typical advice for people with back pain — to remain active and give their symptoms time to subside before considering treatment like physical therapy — was needlessly prolonging their pain.
-To find out, she and her research colleagues studied whether a group of people with sciatica who received four weeks of physical therapy early on would experience less pain and disability than those who followed the usual wait-and-see approach.
+Physical therapist Julie Fritz and her colleagues set out to discover if the typical advice for people with back pain was needlessly prolonging pain.
+Would people with sciatica who received physical therapy early on have less pain and problems than those who took a wait-and-see approach.

 Download the podcast on Apple Podcasts, Spotify, or Google Play, or listen below.

 Julie Fritz, PT, PhD, is a distinguished professor in the Department of Physical Therapy & Athletic Training and associate dean for research in the College of Health at the University of Utah.
 She is a physical therapist whose career has focused on conducting research related to the best treatment strategies for individuals with back pain and other orthopedic conditions.
 Her research has been funded by the National Institutes of Health, the Department of Defense, the Foundation for Physical Therapy Research, and several other agencies.